-Sound enhanced website

 Gastroparesis.
 This is 50 percent of all patients.

--National Institutes of Health estimates there are over 5
+-National Institutes of Health estimates there

-being properly diagnosed are still left untreated, suffering in silence.
+not being properly diagnosed are still left untreated, suffering in silence.

-*Gastroparesis is most commonly
+*Gastroparesis is most commonly caused by diabetes,

-Disease, chemo/radiation therapy, Bells Palsy syndrome, Ramsey Hunt syndrome, Anorexia nervosa and Bulimia.
+therapy, Bells Palsy syndrome, Ramsey Hunt syndrome, Anorexia nervosa and Bulimia.

 has no known origin.
 Many diagnostic tests can be performed however it is still unknown to the medical profession the

 cause of those patients who suffer from this more rare type of Gastroparesis.

 "The Gastroparesis Awareness Campaign